stenzek/duckstation/README.md

 Other features include:

- - CPU Recompiler/JIT (x86-64, armv7/AArch32 and AArch64)
+ - CPU Recompiler/JIT (x86-64, armv7/AArch32 and AArch64).
- - Hardware (D3D11, D3D12, OpenGL, Vulkan, Metal) and software rendering
+ - Hardware (D3D11, D3D12, OpenGL, Vulkan, Metal) and software rendering.
- - Upscaling, texture filtering, and true colour (24-bit) in hardware renderers
+ - Upscaling, texture filtering, and true colour (24-bit) in hardware renderers.
- - PGXP for geometry precision, texture correction, and depth buffer emulation
+ - PGXP for geometry precision, texture correction, and depth buffer emulation.
- - Adaptive downsampling filter
+ - Adaptive downsampling filter.
- - Post processing shader chains
+ - Post processing shader chains (GLSL and experimental Reshade FX).
- - "Fast boot" for skipping BIOS splash/intro
+ - "Fast boot" for skipping BIOS splash/intro.
- - Save state support
+ - Save state support.
- - Windows, Linux, macOS support
+ - Windows, Linux, macOS support.
  - Supports bin/cue images, raw bin/img files, MAME CHD, single-track ECM, MDS/MDF, and unencrypted PBP formats.
- - Direct booting of homebrew executables
+ - Direct booting of homebrew executables.
- - Direct loading of Portable Sound Format (psf) files
+ - Direct loading of Portable Sound Format (psf) files.
- - Digital and analog controllers for input (rumble is forwarded to host)
+ - Digital and analog controllers for input (rumble is forwarded to host).
- - Namco GunCon lightgun support (simulated with mouse)
+ - Namco GunCon lightgun support (simulated with mouse).
- - NeGcon support
+ - NeGcon support.
- - Qt and "Big Picture" UI
+ - Qt and "Big Picture" UI.
- - Automatic updates for Windows builds
+ - Automatic updates for Windows builds.
- - Automatic content scanning - game titles/hashes are provided by redump.org
+ - Automatic content scanning - game titles/hashes are provided by redump.org.
- - Optional automatic switching of memory cards for each game
+ - Optional automatic switching of memory cards for each game.
- - Supports loading cheats from existing lists
+ - Supports loading cheats from existing lists.
- - Memory card editor and save importer
+ - Memory card editor and save importer.
- - Emulated CPU overclocking
+ - Emulated CPU overclocking.
- - Integrated and remote debugging
+ - Integrated and remote debugging.
- - Multitap controllers (up to 8 devices)
+ - Multitap controllers (up to 8 devices).
- - RetroAchievements
+ - RetroAchievements.
- - Automatic loading/applying of PPF patches
+ - Automatic loading/applying of PPF patches.

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be x86_64, AArch32/armv7, or AArch64/ARMv8, otherwise you won't get a recompiler and it'll be slow.
  - For the hardware renderers, a GPU capable of OpenGL 3.1/OpenGL ES 3.1/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
 So, basically anything made in the last 10 years or so.
- - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne).
+ - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.

 ## Downloading and running
 Binaries of DuckStation for Windows x64/ARM64, Linux x86_64 (in AppImage format), and Android ARMv7/ARMv8 are available via GitHub Releases and are automatically built with every commit/push.
 Binaries or packages distributed through other sources may be out of date and are not supported by the developer, please speak to them for support, not us.